philippinespire/pire_ssl_data_processing/README.md

 sbatch $SCRIPT $blastdbPATH $blastnPATH $taskNAME $queryFASTA $outFILE "$outCOLS"
 ```

-Once blast is done, we can filter the blastn file for the best hit on each segment of each gene on each contig
+Once blast is done, we can filter the blastn file for the best hit on each segment of each gene on each contig.
+As of now, the best hit is defined as that with the highest pident.

 ```bash
 SCRIPT=/home/e1garcia/shotgun_PIRE/pire_ssl_data_processing/scripts/getBestHits.bash